 - Three-fourths (22 of 30) exonerated Florida Death Row survivors are people of color.

 - Average time under wrongful conviction: approx. 8 years.

-- Longest: 21 years (Frank Lee Smith died of cancer after 14 years on Florida’s Death Row.
+- Longest: 42 years – Clifford Williams, Jr. was exonerated and released in 2019 after 42 years in prison, including 4 years on Death Row.
+21 years – James Richardson (Note – Frank Lee Smith died of cancer after 14 years on Florida’s Death Row.
 Months later, long-sought DNA testing cleared him)

-- Usual compensation from state upon release: 1 pair of jeans, 1 t-shirt, and 1 bus ticket or equivalent (exonerated Florida Death Row survivors report that the cost for these items may be deducted from the former condemned prisoner’s commissary account funds – if they have any).
+- Usual compensation from state upon release: 1 pair of jeans, 1 t-shirt, and 1 bus ticket or equivalent (exonerated Florida Death Row survivors report that the cost for these items may be deducted from their commissary account funds – if they have any).

-- 24 men apparently received no other compensation for their years spent on Florida.s Death Row for a crime they did not commit
+- 25 men apparently received no other compensation for their years spent on Florida’s Death Row for a crime someone else committed.

 1. David Keaton (Black) Florida Conviction 1971 Charges dropped 1973